jbarciv/Rob-Arm-Tutorials/5_Record_playback.md

 ## #5 Record/Playback

-There is documentation about moving two or more robots at the same time.
-But here we are going to focus in the process of recording the movements of a robot and then doing the same robot to reproduce the recorded motion.
+In the video there is documentation about moving two or more robots at the same time.
+But here we are only going to focus in the *process of recording the movements of a robot and then doing the same robot to reproduce the recorded motion*.
 This would be good for manually moving the arm to desired position and then playing it back as many times as necessary.
 We are going to use the `interbotix_xsarm_puppet` library.

 This is the expected behavior:\
 ![record_playback](./record_playback)